-my electronic juicer has been seeing ALOT of use the last few weeks. with citrus season here and a bounty of beautiful oranges, lemons, limes and grapefruits at my fingertips, its hard not to try them ALL! as with so many recipes i develop, my favorite way to put a twist on a classic, is to incorporate fresh, seasonal ingredients. so if you haven’t notice, everything on the blog has citrus in some form! i have “a few” more recipes to share with you guys in the coming weeks. now, for these sugar cookies….
+my electric juicer has been seeing ALOT of use the last few weeks. with citrus season here and a bounty of beautiful oranges, lemons, limes and grapefruits at my fingertips, its hard not to try them all! as with so many recipes i develop, my favorite way to put a twist on a classic, is to incorporate fresh, seasonal ingredients.
+I couldn't help but play around with the classic sugar cookie. the result- these meyer lemon sugar cookies that are entirely too delicious!

 these cookies have been floating around in my mind for the last year. in fact, the last time i tried developing this recipe was this exact time last year! ive learned a lot of baking techniques and tricks since then (not to mention baking with lots of different flours). it was with a whole year of experience that i decided to give these cookies another go. lets just say... even with all that experience, it still took lots of tries to get this recipe the way i wanted.